dncoyote/interview-guides/Notes/DesignPatternsPrinciples.md

 - The key idea is to separate the construction of a complex object from its representation.
 - This pattern extract the object construction code out of its own class and move it to separate objects called `builders`.
 - If we don't use Builder pattern we will have to create many parameterized constructors that leads to ugly code depending on the number of objects.
+- They are primarily used for building complex objects step by step.
 - Product class - `Car.java`
     - Represents a car with various attributes like brand, model, color, etc.
     - It's the final product that we want to build using the Builder pattern.